 Learning Outcome: 2.
-Be able to use saddlery and equipment Assessment Criteria The learner can: Indicative Delivery Content 2.1 Demonstrate how to fit and remove saddlery and equipment Fit a variety of common saddlery, equipment and horse clothing.
+Be able to use saddlery and equipment Assessment Criteria The learner can: Indicative Delivery Content saddlery and equipment Fit a variety of common saddlery, equipment and horse clothing.
 Remove, clean and store common saddlery and equipment.
 Check the safe and effective working condition of all saddlery, equipment and clothing